Ritarka/ritarka.github.io/content/docs/Coursework/embedded.md

 # Embedded Systems

 I took a few courses on this topic, but never felt this to be too difficult.
-My experince in this has been limited to microcontrollers, breadboarded circuits, and the ocassional FPGA.
+My experience in this has been limited to micro-controllers, breadboarded circuits, and the occasional FPGA.

 For this reason, things followed a pretty set pattern:
 1. Read the datasheet